halekammoun/RHCE-Training/07-jinja2-et-template.md

 ```
 ## QUESTION:
-0. create this file called /root/myhosts.j2 in /home/ansible/.
+0. create this file called /root/myhosts.j2 in the control node
 ```bash
 127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4
 ::1 localhost localhost.localdomain localhost6 localhost6.localdomain6
 ```
-1. create the jinja template in this file, Then create a playbook in /home/ansible called hosts.yml on dev node so that /root/myhosts content will be like below.
+1. you should create the jinja template in this file, Then you should create a playbook in /home/ansible called hosts.yml on dev node so that /root/myhosts content will be like below.
 The order of the nodes doesn’t matter.
 ```bash
 127.0.0.1 localhost localhost.localdomain localhost4 localhost4.localdomain4